707Saeyoung/707Saeyoung/README.md

 - int freely, c+h freely.
 - willing to make friends, im shy tho
 - Anything you need to know?
-Just ask i like yapping at times. unless busy - if u even care
+Just ask i like yapping at times - if u even care jk